-The question I often get asked is what differentiates ORI form other organizations or how do you make it work when others can’t.
-Our approach founded a very simple philosophy involving two key aspects which is delivering quality service by using the best resource on all project, and the other is ensuring that you have in place an organizational environment that attracts the best resources.
+The question I often get asked is what differentiates ORI form other organizations AND how do you make it work when others can’t.
+Our approach is founded on a very simple philosophy.
+We deliver quality service by using the best resources for each project.
+And we ensure that you have in place an organizational environment that attracts the best resources.

 The reason for this approach?
 Projects often do not end up the way they were originally categorized.
-In many cases a project considered originally to be small evolve to become a more challenging project due to many variables such as environmental conditions, loss of a key resource, over-embellished vendor capability, change of scope, hardware limitations etc. so to ensure that irrespective of a project designation a successful outcome is achieved ORI assigns an sPMC to work on all projects.
+In many cases a project considered originally to be small evolves to become a more challenging project due to many variables such as environmental conditions, loss of a key resource, over-embellished vendor capability, change of scope, hardware limitations, and other factors.
+To ensure that, irrespective of a project designation a successful outcome is achieved, ORI assigns an sPMC to work on all projects.

-In the next stage data acquired is practiced and applied to real-world situations transforming the acquired data to information.
-After several years of practicing project management, the candidate would have to gain requisite knowledge by working low to medium complex projects.
-To gain mastery/wisdom the candidate must show that they have been able to successfully adapt project management practices in unique situations that are not often prescribed or derived from textbook scenarios.
+In the next stage data acquired is practiced and applied to real-world situations, transforming the acquired data to information.
+After several years of practicing project management, the candidate must gain requisite knowledge by working projects of low to medium complexity.
+To gain mastery and wisdom, the candidate must show that they have been able to successfully adapt project management practices in unique situations that are not often prescribed or derived from textbook scenarios.

 We accomplish this task by creating an environment that provides both monetary and self-fulfillment incentives.
-At ORI sPMC have a well-defined and documented career path that allows them to become executives and partners within the organization.
-In addition, because of ORI’s organizational structure and project management assignment sPMC can feel more comfortable understanding that they have that the job security and influence than any other company they may have worked for in the past. sPMC also get other typical incentives in the marketplace such as competitive salary, 401(k), health plan etc. sPMC have the opportunity to mentor and get support from their peers because ORI is strictly a project management firm
+At ORI, sPMC have a well-defined and documented career path that allows them to become executives and partners within the organization.
+In addition, because of ORI’s organizational structure and project management assignments, sPMC feel more comfortable understanding that they have more job security and influence at ORi than any other company they may have worked for in the past. sPMCs also get other typical incentives in the marketplace such as competitive salary, 40K, and health plan. sPMCs have the opportunity to mentor and get support from their peers because ORI is strictly a project management firm.